Dulyana-Silva/student-performance-dashboard/README.md

 - Report lower mental health ratings
 - Are more likely to have poor diet quality.

-They mental health shows a signnificant drop and study houring are comparatively low also that having a poor diet comparatively to the topper
+They mental health shows a signnificant drop and study houring are comparatively low also that having a poor diet comparatively to the topper.

+## 📝 Conclusion
+This analysis reveals several key insights:
+- 📚 **Study hours** and **mental health** positively impact exam performance.
+- 📱 **Excessive social media** and poor **diet** are linked to lower scores.

+This project demonstrates how data science can uncover real-world educational patterns that support better learning outcomes.

 ---